emsesp/EMS-ESP32/README.md

 To chat with the community reach out on our [Discord Server](https://discord.gg/3J3GgnzpyT).

-If you find an issue or have a request, see [here](https://docs.emsesp.org/Support/) on how to submit a bug report or feature request.
+If you find an issue or have a request, see [how to request support](https://docs.emsesp.org/Support/) on how to submit a bug report or feature request.

 ## 🎥&nbsp; **Live Demo**